emburse/dda-certification-test/README.md

 # Absolute path to the .ofx file containing test data
 OFX_FILE_PATH = os.path.join(BASE_PATH, "../statement-2018-03-01.ofx")
 ```
-Please note that OFX_FILE_PATH is relative to the `dda-certification-test` directory.
+Please note that the OFX_FILE_PATH is relative to the `dda-certification-test` directory.

 # Testing
 Simply run: